-When we have the correct posture, our joints and bones are placed in proper alignment so that the abnormal wearing of joint surfaces is decreased.
-Because of this, our muscles are used correctly and the chances of having joint pain and degenerative arthritis are greatly diminished.
+When we have the correct posture; our joints and bones are placed in proper alignment so that the abnormal wearing of joint surfaces is decreased.
+Because of this, our muscles are used correctly.
+Also, the chances of having joint pain and degenerative arthritis are greatly diminished.

 Also, correct posture helps reduce stress or overuse disorders, and even back pain.
 Having the correct posture gives muscles room to work more efficiently so that the body uses less energy, thereby preventing muscle fatigue.

-In maintaining proper posture, there are several factors which greatly impact us such as our average muscle strength and flexibility, normal spine and body joint motion and balanced postural muscles, are efficient.
-Doing exercises and being aware of your posture most of the time, and working to adjust it if necessary, is also essential.
+In maintaining proper posture, there are several factors that greatly impact us such as our average muscle strength and flexibility, normal spine and body joint motion and balanced postural muscles, are efficient.
+Doing exercises and being aware of your posture most of the time; and working to adjust it if necessary, is also essential.

-Excessive strain is placed on your postural muscles when you have poor posture and this may cause the muscles to relax when angled in specific positions for extended periods.
+The excessive strain is placed on your postural muscles when you have poor posture.
+This may cause the muscles to relax when angled in specific positions for extended periods.
 There are many factors that affect our posture such as stress, obesity, weak muscles, pregnancy, tight muscles, shoes and so much more.

 Also, a non-conducive work environment, decreased flexibility, unhealthy standing and sitting habits and incorrect working positions contribute to bad posture.

 Improving bad posture is important because it can be a factor in chronic pain, mostly in the later years of life.
 To do this, active change is needed because poor posture that has developed gradually throughout the years will not go away without a lot of effort.